As a medicine, it is used by injection into a vein to treat the low toxicity of blood calcium, blood potassium, and magnesium.

 About 45-50% of total plasma calcium is in the physiologically active ionized form, approximately 40-50% is bound to proteins, mainly albumin, and 8-10% is complexed with anions.

 After injection, the administered calcium is added to the intravascular calcium pool and is handled by the body in the same way as endogenous calcium.
-Excretion of calcium occurs in the urine, although a large proportion undergo renal tubular reabsorption.
+Calcium excretion occurs in the urine, although a significant proportion undergoes renal tubular reabsorption.

 Low calcium in the blood

-This form of calcium is not as well absorbed as calcium lactate, and contains only 0.93% (930 mg / dl) of calcium ion (defined by 1 g of solute by weight in 100 ml of solution to obtain a solution at 1% w / v).
+This form of calcium is not as well absorbed as calcium lactate and contains only 0.93% (930 mg/dl) of calcium ion (defined by 1 g of solute by weight in 100 ml of the solution to obtain a solution at 1% w / v).

-Therefore, if the hypocalcemia is acute and severe, calcium chloride is given.
+Therefore, calcium chloride is given if the hypocalcemia is acute and severe.

 High blood potassium